jahinbhuiyan/Fighting-Game/Readme.md

 JavaScript, Canvas

+## Work Schedule ##

+Thursday - Final Proposal Submission and Research on technologies to use Friday - Research and find character stickers for animation Saturday - First day of coding.
+Build characters, add movement functionality Sunday - Work on collision detection and animations for it Monday - Work on health bar and timer
+Tuesday - Fix all animations and character features Wednesday - Final touches and edit all features Thursday - Submission and Presentation

 ## Future Features ##

 In the future I want to add the ability to choose between multiple characters.
 I will also add more characteristics to  the user character: the character will have the ability to duck down to dodge an attack, after landing a certain number of strikes on the opponent the character will have the option to power up where they can use a special move to cause more damage to the opponent.
 I will also add health regenerate feature where the character's health slowly starts to regenerate if they haven't bit hit with a strike for a certain period of time.
 I will also add a leaderboard and I want to add multiple levels of difficulty to the game.